A short note for Michelle Kariyeva, Esq. · From Denis

 Claude Team plan, around $30 per seat per month.

 Each person on your team has a desktop assistant they can interrupt anytime.
-Useful for: rewriting a legal paragraph in plain Russian for a client, sorting Monday morning emails, summarizing a voicemail in any language, checking citations before they hit a senior.
-Standalone.
+Useful for: rewriting a legal paragraph in plain language for a client, sorting Monday morning emails, summarizing a voicemail in any language, checking citations before they hit a senior.
 Could roll out next week.

 Built around your firm, owned by your firm.